 100 pushups, 100 sit-ups, 100 squats, and a 10K run (6.2 miles)

 First note, do not work out this strenuously for 7 days a week.
-Your body needs a break to recover and to actually build those muscles you are working out.
+Your body needs a break to recover and to actually build those muscles you are exercising.
 Now, this kind of workout is not for the faint-hearted, especially if you are just getting started.
 However, it is completely achievable and a good basis for a workout that you can build on in many ways.

-Now that you’re all caught up let’s get into the logistics of this workout routine.
+Now that you’re all caught up, let’s get into the logistics of this workout routine.
 These are the aspects of this workout that you need to be aware of in order to keep your body safe and actually see decent results.

 Get Started With the One Punch Man Workout

 It is completely inadvisable to go full force into this workout, and for most, it probably isn’t possible.
 Therefore, to get started you have to set incremental goals for yourself.
 It’s best to break down progress into weeks at a time.
+Fad workouts of this nature can lead to serious injury, so tread lightly when regarding trendy fitness routines.

 This way, you do not over-exercise and injure yourself and you give your body some time to adjust to more intense sessions.
 If you complete this workout without proper rest and proper progression, then you can do some serious damage to your body.
+Below are suggestions for the breakdown of the fitness routine, but build on them over time as you feel comfortable!

 25 pushups, 25 situps, 25 squats, and 1.5 miles